lingdreaming/smartdrying/README.md

 # smartdrying
 Hello everyone!
-I am studying in "smart" dryer control system for Pulsed Vacuum Drying.
+I am studying in "smart" drying control system for Pulsed Vacuum Drying.
 This is a repository for my smart dryer designing.
 It contains the the components of hardware and control system.

 The smart drying control system components